-The best way to learn design of experiments for formulation is to attend our 3-day workshop, Mixture and Combined Designs for Optimal Formulations.
+The best way to learn design of experiments for formulation is to attend our workshop, Mixture Design for Optimal Formulations.
 In this computer-intensive workshop, formulators learn how to use mixture designs to discover key ingredient combinations that maximize product performance.
-During the Mixture and Combined Designs for Optimal Formulations workshop you will:
+During this workshop you will:

-Visit the Stat-Ease bookstore for recommended books on DOE.
-To get you off to a good start we suggest:
+To get formulators off to a good start we suggest:

 Formulation Simplified: Finding the Sweet Spot through Design and Analysis of Experiments with Mixtures, by Anderson, Whitcomb, & Bezener—Formulation Simplified deviates significantly from all other statistical texts on design of experiments (DOE) for mixtures by making these powerful methods easy to study and fun to read.
 The authors provide a rich array of insightful case studies that illustrate the essentials of mixture DOE.
 Real-world examples are offered as problems at the end of many chapters for those who are serious about trying these new tools on their own.

 Stat-Ease offers free webinars on a variety of subjects several times during the year.
-You can register for any upcoming webinar at http://www.statease.com/training/webinar.html.
+Get more information and register here.
 Also on that page are listings of past webinars with recordings that you can view at your leisure.